gterren/cloud_segmentation/README.md

 ## Discriminative Models

 The discriminative model were implemented in their primal formulation.
 The features were transformed to a feature space using split basis functions.
-See .
+See XX.

 Ridge Regression for Classification is RRC_segm.py.